Cool breeze, Misty Hills, Lovely Sunset all giving you a high Walk in the parks, boat in the lakes, dip in the waterfalls – Sigh!!!

 In this post, I list out my 10 must- visit Hill Stations of South India.

-Kodaikanal is a well-developed hill station, you can actually get your choice of accommodation as per your budgets.
+Kodaikanal is a well-developed hill station, you can actually get your choice of accommodation as per your budget.

 Must-Do Suggestion: Try trekking along to the Bear Shola Falls, especially if you are in Kodaikanal in monsoons.

 With the fresh smell of the Eucalyptus trees and green manicured tea gardens, Coonoor beckons a lot of tourists from Tamil Nadu and Karnataka.
-A quieter, greener and a less touristy neighbour to the famed hill station of Ooty, Coonoor has its calm charm.
-The place is frequented by a lot of rare and colorful birds – a paradise for the bird-watchers.
-There are various hiking trails that lead up to spectacular view points like the Lamb’s point and Dolphin’s point where you can glance down at the mist filled valleys of the Nilgiris.
+A quieter, greener and a less touristy neighbor to the famed hill station of Ooty, Coonoor has its calm charm.
+The place is frequented by a lot of rare and colorful birds – a paradise for bird-watchers.
+There are various hiking trails that lead up to spectacular viewpoints like the Lamb’s point and Dolphin’s point where you can glance down at the mist-filled valleys of the Nilgiris.
 And while you are in Coonoor, shop for the fresh tea and the Ooty chocolates to take back home with you.
-Trust me -they are one of its kind
+Trust me -they are one of a kind.

 Must-Do Suggestion:Take a tour of the Tea Museum by the Tata Tea Brand – you might just convert to a tea lover.

 Now, this is one of my favorite places.Wayanad actually, is a district and not a small hill station.
 It is quite widespread and has plenty of things for you to do – whether it is boating or waterfalls or wildlife or even visiting old caves.
 The diversity of Wayanad is what makes it the most attractive to me, for each time I decide to plan a trip, I can just head to a different part of Wayanad for a different experience.
 Click here for my post that is dedicated only to Wayanad.